AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 If the customer cancels the order, the item in the current product page is added to the customer's cart, joining any other items present in the cart.
 This function allows the customer to quickly purchase the item they are currently viewing, while also retaining any other items they added to their cart previously when browsing products.

 When a customer enters the checkout flow from the product page, the checkout page is simplified---the view only shows order-related data and options.

+## Credit card vaulting

+Shoppers can vault---or "save"---their credit card information for future purchases on the website level (any store within the same merchant's account).

+See [Credit card vaulting](vaulting.md) for more information.

 ## Security